 New year, new electric car?
 2023 promises to be an exciting year for the electric vehicle revolution as we’re set to see plenty of impressive, state-of-the-art models making their market debuts.
 Whether you’re thinking about an upgrade or switching to your first electric vehicle there’s sure to be a new car to suit you.

-At Octopus Electric Vehicles, we’re keen to get in on the action and make sure we’re bringing you the latest in cutting-edge EVs.
-Let’s take a look at some of the hot new electric cars coming soon to Octopus EV.
+We’re keen to get in on the action and make sure we’re bringing you the latest in cutting-edge EVs.
+Let’s take a look at some of the hot new electric cars coming soon to Octopus Electric Vehicles customers.

 The new all-electric e-308 is a modern upgrade to Peugeot’s classic family car and is due to arrive in June 2023.
 The 54 kWh battery features a new chemical composition and should achieve around a 248-mile range.